MG-Musty/alx-low_level_programming/0x1A-hash_tables/README.md

-# :cap: C - Hash tables :pen:
+# 📚 C - Hash tables :pen:

 In this project, I learned about hashing by implementing hash functions and hash tables in C.